Rees Howells Intercessor

 After the past blessing, the founders believed they might be led into a worldwide revival ministry.
 But the Lord showed them clearly that His plan was different.
 They were commissioned to build and sustain the largest Bible College in Wales by prayer and faith alone.
 At that time, the founders had only two shillings, (ten UK pence / fifteen US cents).
 The founders had only George Mueller (who needed ninety pounds Sterling a day), Hudson Taylor and the Old Testament Prophets to lead by example.

 The first estate bought by faith for the College was Glynderwen.
-Buying this estate was a test case against the Church of Rome who also wanted the property.
+Buying this estate was a test case against the Church of Rome which also wanted the property.

 The Lord provided the money instalment by instalment.
 The cost price was £6,300, but the Lord showed Rees to pay no more than £6,150.
 After a long battle and many tests of faith, where it looked like the Church of Rome would get the property, the owner dropped the price by £500 and the Bible College of Wales (BCW) was born!